Tony Dolphin, ippr's senior economist, reports on the latest retail sales data from the Office for National Statistics.

 Either households are spending less on other things (cars and/or services) or they are saving less and borrowing more to make ends meet.
 If the former is true, then aggregate consumer spending and real GDP growth are going to fall short of mainstream expectations for the first half of 2011; if the latter is true, then growth is only being sustained by households taking on more debt.

 Neither will be very palatable to the chancellor, whose stated aim is to produce strong economic growth that is not based on higher levels of debt.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.